ferhad256/wifihyper/SETUP.md

-# WiFi SaaS - Setup Guide
+# WIFIHYPER - Setup Guide

 ## 🚀 Quick Start

-This guide will help you set up the WiFi SaaS application for development and production.
+This guide will help you set up the WIFIHYPER application for development and production.

 ## 📋 Prerequisites